"My English degree is the foundation of my career. If you can write, you can do anything."

 ~ Melissa Paparozzi

-diverse career options.
+doing so, we hope to create an open, welcoming, and career-centered community.
 The group meets several times throughout the semester

 and hosts presentations and talks by professionals from different career fields